Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-management-of-units-english.rst

    There is a problem with temperatures, as they can be expressed at least in kelvins or degrees Celsius, whereas the two corresponding scales do not match, since there is an offset: ``[K] = [°C] + 273.15``.

-   As a result, unit conversions would require updating as well the corresponding value, and, more generally, they should be treated as fully distinct units (ex: ``kW/°C`` cannot be automatically converted in terms of SI base units, i.e. using ``K``).
+   As a result, unit conversions would require updating as well the corresponding value, and, more generally, they should be treated as fully distinct units (e.g. ``kW/°C`` cannot be automatically converted in terms of SI base units, i.e. using ``K``).

    This is why we "degraded" Celsius degrees, from a derived unit to a special one.